John Niven: Career

+In 2023, Niven published O Brother, an autobiographical account of his childhood and adult life alongside his brother Gary, focusing on how they diverged as Niven became a successful writer while Gary’s career as a drug mule led to prison.
+Fiona Sturges in The Guardian wrote: "While Niven’s trademark black humour and blistering language remain intact, there is added vulnerability, emotional candour and bottomless love.
+His account of his brother’s death and the "Chernobyl of the soul" that followed made me sob more than once, and I suspect it will do the same to you."

-He also writes original screenplays with writing partner Nick Ball, the younger brother of British TV presenter Zoë Ball.
+Niven also writes screenplays with writing partner Nick Ball, the younger brother of British TV presenter Zoë Ball.
 His journalistic contributions to newspapers and magazines include a monthly column for Q magazine, entitled "London Kills Me".
 In 2009 Niven wrote a controversial article for The Independent newspaper where he attacked the media's largely complacent coverage of Michael Jackson's death.

 In 2005 he co-wrote the lyrics of two songs on James Dean Bradfield's album The Great Western.

 Niven co-wrote the screenplay How to Build a Girl, opposite Caitlin Moran, based upon her novel of the same name, directed by Coky Giedroyc.

 Niven contributes regularly to Noble Rot Magazine, an independent publication about wine and food, and the Daily Record.

 An atheist and a republican, Niven refuses to sing "God Save the Queen" on ideological grounds.

+Niven's debut play, The Battle, a comedy about the rivalry between English rock bands Oasis and Blur will open at the Birmingham Repertory Theatre in February 2026 before touring the UK.